 \subsection{Simulation Environments}

-In the considered system, we assume that a uniform linear array (ULA) at the BS and the RIS reflecting elements are arranged in a uniform planar array (UPA).
-The small wavelength of mmWave signals restricts their ability to diffract around obstacles.
-Consequently, mmWave channels typically display a sparse multipath structure and are often modeled using the Saleh-Valenzuela (SV) channel \cite{saleh1987statistical}.
-Applying the SV channel model in the presence of the same spatial paths $L_{\sf BR}$ for all BS-RIS links, the channel matrix between the BS and RIS $\ell$ is given by
+In the considered system, {we assume that both antennas at the BS and elements of the RISs are arranged in uniform planar arrays (UPAs).} { In the presence of the same spatial paths $L_{\sf BR}$ for all BS-RIS links, the channel matrix between the BS and RIS $\ell$ is given by $\forall \ell \in \cL$